maxexcloo/homelab-truenas/README.md

-# TrueNAS configuration
+# Homelab TrueNAS configuration

-TrueNAS configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.
+Homelab TrueNAS configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.